Uberi/moz-crash-rate-aggregates/README.md

     * Therefore, queries that are sensitive to when measurements were taken on the client should prefer this field over `submission_date`.
 * `dimensions` is a map of all the other dimensions that we currently care about.
 These fields include:
     * `dimensions['build_version']` is the program version, like `46.0a1`.
-    * `dimensions['build_date']` is the YYYYMMDDhhmmss timestamp the program was built, like `20160123180541`.
+    * `dimensions['build_id']` is the YYYYMMDDhhmmss timestamp the program was built, like `20160123180541`.
 This is also known as the "build ID" or "buildid".
     * `dimensions['channel']` is the channel, like `release` or `beta`.
     * `dimensions['application']` is the program name, like `Firefox` or `Fennec`.
     * `dimensions['os_name']` is the name of the OS the program is running on, like `Darwin` or `Windows_NT`.